+Although a final alignment and design for the isolation barrier has not yet been developed, it is expected that the most likely design would consist of a combination of shallow bench excavation into the existing waste materials followed by a vertical trench excavation for installation of the isolation barrier.
 It is anticipated that in order to construct the isolation barrier, a shallow excavation will need to be made into the existing MSW in the North Quarry Landfill in order to provide a level working surface for construction of the barrier and to promote drainage of surface water away from the work areas.
 This shallow excavation will aid in minimizing the overall depth of the vertical barrier wall.
 In order to maximize the structural stability of the barrier wall relative to potential settlement of the adjacent MSW in the unlikely event that a subsurface smoldering event (SSE) were to occur in the North Quarry Landfill adjacent to the barrier, the alignment of the barrier must be set back from the quarry edge.

-At this point, it is envisioned that this shallow excavation will be approximately 20 feet in depth, 45 feet across at the base and will have slopes of 3 horizontal to 1 vertical (3:1).
+At this point, it is envisioned that this shallow excavation will be approximately 20 to 25 feet in depth depending upon the actual alignment selected for the isolation barrier, 45 feet across at the base and will have slopes of 3 horizontal to 1 vertical (3:1).
 The waste material removed from this excavation will be relocated onsite and placed into one of the existing landfill areas at the site.
-Based upon the currently proposed design, is estimated that the volume of waste to be removed to prepare the working platform for construction of the isolation barrier will be approximately from 40,000 to 75,000 bank cubic yards (bcy), depending on the selected alignment.
+Based upon the currently proposed design, is estimated that the volume of waste to be removed to prepare the working platform for construction of the isolation barrier will be approximately 40,000 to 75,000 bank cubic yards (bcy), depending on the selected alignment.